-Professor J. Schramm, Director of the graduate program in environmental education J. Martin, Executive Director of Merry Lea Environmental Learning Center Associate Professor J. Schramm Assistant Professors L. Kreider, B. Minter Instructor M. Stoltzfus
+Associate Professor Carla Gull, Coordinator of the graduate program in environmental education

+J. Martin, Executive Director of Merry Lea Environmental Learning Center Associate Professors J. Schramm, J. Mischler Assistant Professors L. Kreider, B. Minter, R. Mischler Instructor M. Stoltzfus

 The master of arts in environmental education (MAEE) program is based at Merry Lea Environmental Learning Center of Goshen College and is housed in the Sustainability and Environmental Education Department (SEED).
 Distinctive aspects of this 11-month program include an immersion in natural history, exposure to many forms of environmental education, developing leadership skills, and building curriculum through investigation and research.
 Students also engage with environmental education programs at Merry Lea and the surrounding region for grades PreK-12.
-The degree has four major components: core courses, a project, an international experience, and an extensive practicum.
+Merry Lea's strengths in nature-based early childhood education and regenerative agricultural education can be especially helpful for students interested in those areas, but the flexibility of the program offers opportunities to learn and practice in many areas of environmental education.
+The degree has four major components: core courses, a project, an immersive intercultural experience, and an extensive practicum.
 Students integrate ecological learning with developing pedagogical skills.
-Additional practical concepts include land management, environmental policy, leadership, and administration.
-See www.goshen.edu/graduate/environmentaleducation for more details.
+Additional practical concepts include land management, regenerative agriculture, leadership, and administration.
+See www.goshen.edu/graduate/environmental-education for more details.